LusunHCI/7cups-summer/data/nlu.md

 - How's it hanging
 - You'd better not.
 You will regret if you do that.

+## intent: give_personal_information
+- Sure, my phone number is xxx-xxx-xxxx.
+I am happy to talk or meet with you in person.

 ## intent: closing
 - No problem darling! i do have to leave now
 - I wish you luck on your journey!